guarinogabriel/Mac-CLI/README.md

  OS X command line tools for developers

+:star: Now with modularity and plugins!
+You can check the plugins folder.
+Contributions to add new plugins and keep improving the existing ones are welcome and very much appreciated!

 ![image](https://github.com/guarinogabriel/mac-cli/raw/master/demo/demo.gif)

 The ultimate tool for developers to manage their Mac.
 It provides a huge set of command line commands that automate the usage of your OS X system.